 - DEPRESSION: Encouraging support with a solution focus.
 It would be best if you had time to process it.
 Eventually, you will find a solution…

 - TESTING: Nurture the spark of positivity!
 Eventually, positivity and the need to move come.
 Nurture it.

 - ACCEPTANCE: Appreciation and integration.
 Reflect on what happened and how you moved on.
 Encourage it in others.

 Progress is impossible without Change (even Negative Change)

 So let’s summarise the takeaways:

 - Know the Change Curve – Be able to map the Status!!
 And also know how to support others in these different change phases.

-- Ask the right questions that enable and encourage reflection and own problem solving.
-Our MY NU WAYS Programs are designed to help you in these situations.
-They coach you through change, but they also enable you to build the communication & coaching skills, resilience and mindset you need in order to thrive and prosper in this ever changing world – and to become an Agent of Change!
+- Ask the right questions that enable and encourage reflection and own problem-solving.
+Our Online Coaching Programs are designed to help you in these change situations.
+They coach you through change, but they also enable you to build the communication & coaching skills, resilience and mindset you need to thrive and prosper in this ever-changing world.

 - Don’t be a stranger!
 Ask us a question if you need more information!
 We will be thrilled to chat with you!

-In the last part of the Transformation blog post series we will discuss what counter actions are useful to support and influence for positive change.
-Yes, believe it or not – humans also refuse often to take on positive change…
+In the last part of the Transformation blog post series, we will discuss what counter-actions are helpful to support and influence positive change.
+Believe it or not, humans also often refuse to take on positive change…